okta/okta.github.io/_source/_reference/okta_expression_language/index.md

 `getFilteredGroups` returns all groups contained in a specified list, the whitelist, of which the user is a member.
 The groups are returned in a format specified by the `group_expression` parameter.
 You must specify the maximum number of groups to return.

 You can use this function anywhere to get a list of groups of which the current user is a member, incuding both user groups and app groups that originate from sources outside Okta, such as from Active Directory and Workday.
-Additionally, you can use this combined, custom-formatted list for customizable claims into Access and ID tokens for API access management that drive authorization flows.
+Additionally, you can use this combined, custom-formatted list for customizable claims into Access and ID Tokens for API access management that drive authorization flows.

 This function takes Okta EL expressions for all parameters that evaluate to the correct data type.
 With these expressions you can create complex definitions for the whitelist, the group format, and for the number of groups to return that can include `if` logic and customized formatting.